 But when the elder dies, this leaves siblings or family members from property rights.
 Because of this abuse, this leaves one family member owning all properties.

 This can also be a caregiver and not a member of the family.
 But this person financially gains by convincing the elder to sign over property to them.

 Another type of elderly financial fraud elders suffer is outright theft.
 Thieves convince them to take money from their wallet or purse.
 Then they dupe elders to buy items or memberships they cannot use.

 These things are often done without the elderly person’s consent.
 Sometimes they just feel defenseless.
 So they agree to let this person take cash or charge items.

-Financial elder abuse can be in the form of telemarketing fraud or identity fraud, and medical fraud, all which take funds from the trusting elderly person.
-These things are done often by putting pressure on the elderly person, where they feel they have no choice, but to give out financial information.
+Financial elder abuse can be in the form of telephone marketing or identity fraud.
+But it can also include medical fraud.
+All of this takes funds from the trusting elderly person.
+These tactics put pressure on the elderly person.
+Often they feel they have no choice.
+So they give out financial information.

-The elderly victim normally will not accuse their financial abuser and it falls to the family to expose this person with the assistance of a financial elderly abuse attorney.
+The elderly victim normally will not accuse their financial abuser.
+Hence, it falls on families to expose it with the assistance of a financial abuse attorney.

-We hope you have enjoyed our discussion on identifying financial exploration of elders and their legal heirs.
-When an elderly family member or friend might be a victim of financial elder abuse contacting a financial elder abuse attorney can discuss the situation and provide legal options to remedy the situation and protect the graying, and vulnerable victim’s rights.
-Ehline Law Firm PC 213.596.9642
+We hope you have enjoyed our discussion on identifying financial exploration of elders.
+As you can see it also can ruin relations with and their legal heirs.
+So when an elderly family member or friend might be a victim of financial elder abuse, contact us.